We are Registered for the following Regulated Activites;

 The CQC actively encourages the reporting of unregistered providers so they can take swift action.

-The below screen shot is from The Purple Guide and puts the onus on you, the event organiser to carry out due diligence when appointing a medical provider...
+The below text is taken from The Purple Guide and puts the onus on you, the event organiser to carry out due diligence when appointing a medical provider…

 Appointing a competent medical , ambulance and first-aid provider